IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 * Unification: The IETF IETF LLC is reponsible for providing unified legal, financial, and administrative support for operation of the IETF, IAB, IESG, IRTF, and RFC Editor.

-* Transfer or Dissolution: Consistent with {{IETF-LLC-OA}}, the IETF LLC subsidiary may be transferred from ISOC to another organization, at the request of either party.
+* Transfer or Dissolution: Consistent with {{IETF-LLC-A}}, the IETF LLC subsidiary may be transferred from ISOC to another organization, at the request of either party.
 Similarly, the IETF LLC may be dissolved if necessary.
 Should either event occur, the IETF community should be closely involved in any decisions and plans, and any tranfer, transition, or dissolution conducted carefully and with minimal potential disruption to the IETF.